-Clock hours of lab: 30 Clock hours of lecture: 20 Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 Pre-Requisite: BIO 103 Total Clock Hours: 50 Tuition: \$990.00

 BLB 110 BLOOD BANK

 Blood Bank will enable students to understand laboratory techniques, how to evaluate laboratory data, and how to follow quality assurance protocols in blood banking/immunohematology.
 Blood Bank will introduce students to subjects on cellular and gene therapies, tissue histocompatibility, and reinforced concepts of immunohematology.
 The course will enable students to learn how to perform the procedures and analysis of the different components of blood banking including regulatory and quality systems.